Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 A building in the woods

 1962 - The Evening Star/Lyons Residence, aka Golden Teepee, Holdenville OK.
+600 acres.
 Designed as a retreat for a Choctaw Princess Star of the Evening.
 800 sf hexagonal plan with a 35' foot diameter.
-Sold in 2011.
-Modified.
-Sold to descendants of the original client in 2021.
-Plans call for the site to become a museum.
+In the past, there were plans for the site to become a museum.
+Sold in 2011 to Tony Baker.
+Has been Modified.

 1964 - The Harry Furchess Residence, Murray KY.
 Status unknown.